A Smooth and Cohesive Literary Structure to the Pentateuch

 Numbers is a story of sin and judgment; the death and replacement of a disbelieving generation with the hope of a new generation at the threshold of the Promised Land.
 Numbers reveals that despite the efforts of man, God is still with His people and fulfills His promises.

 Numbers is seamlessly continuous with Leviticus, and this too is subtly missed in modern translations of the Bible.
 In the literal translation of Numbers 1:1, the verse begins with, "And the LORD spoke…" Numbers, like Exodus and Leviticus, begins with the conjugation "and" connecting it with the content preceding it.
-Leviticus ends with God reviewing the blessings of obedience and the penalties of disobedience on the basis of the Mosaic Covenant and how to deal with the promises that Israelites make to God in response.
+Leviticus 26 and 27 end with God reviewing the Mosaic Covenant with its blessings of obedience and penalties of disobedience and the responsibilities of the Israelites.
 Numbers resumes the story at the beginning of the 40 year wander in the wilderness.

 Numbers 1:1